barumau/panlingue/eng/darse.md

 ### Exercises

-Translate these sentences from English to Pandunia.
+Translate these sentences from English to Panlingue.
 Sometimes there is more than one correct answer.

 1. He didn't clean the room.